Other Licenses & Endorsements in Nevada

-- A vehicle whose actual, registered, or gross vehicle weight rating (GVWR) is more than 26,000 pounds, and is towing a vehicle with an actual, registered, or GVWR of more than 10,000 pounds (Class A license)
+- A vehicle whose actual, combination, registered, or gross vehicle weight rating (GVWR) is more than 26,001 lbs., and is towing a vehicle with an actual, registered, or GVWR of more than 10,000 lbs.
+(Class A license).

-- A vehicle whose actual, registered, or GVWR is more than 26,000 pounds, and is not towing another vehicle with a GVWR more than 10,000 pounds (Class B license)
+- A single vehicle whose actual, registered, or GVWR is more than 26,001 lbs.
+(Class B license).

-- A vehicle weighing less than 26,000 pounds and designed to either transport at least 16 people (including the driver) or carry hazardous materials (Class C license)
+- A vehicle designed to either transport at least 16 passengers (including the driver) or carry hazardous materials (Class C license).